 But Broccoli wanted a Sinatra, who gives the song a bewitching, mysterious feel.
 Over the day, they did 30 vocal. takes.
 After she left, he painstakingly took the best from 25 takes.
-Sinatra revealed, “There were bad notes, they just edited it together.
+Nancy revealed, “There were bad notes, they just edited it together.
 They didn’t want to embarrass me.
 I tried my best – I was 26 years old and really scared.”
 Nevertheless, You Only Live Twice numbers among the most iconic Bond themes, with those memorable strings one of the most covered and sampled in the canon, used by everyone from Soft Cell to Coldplay to Björk to Robbie Williams’ Millennium.
 More recently, the season five finale of Mad Men confirmed what audiences of the time knew right away: a copper bottomed classic.

 9. On Her Majesty’s Secret Service (John Barry Orchestra, 1969)